 INDIANA LAWS

 Fireworks have become a holiday tradition for many Hoosier families.
-Indiana’s firework laws were created to help protect families and communities from the danger of using fireworks.
+Indiana’s firework laws were created to help protect families and communities from the possible dangers that come with using fireworks.
 Learn more about the laws in Indiana regarding fireworks and also find safety tips on how to use fireworks properly.

-Indiana’s fireworks laws can be found in Indiana Code 22-11-14, and cover when, where, and who can discharge fireworks.
+Indiana’s complete fireworks laws can be found in Indiana Code 22-11-14.

-• Children may only possess or use any kind of reworks when an adult is present.
+• Children may only possess or use any kind of fireworks when an adult is present.

 • Fireworks may be used: